nd-crane/raite-data-registry-usage-example/README.md

 ```
 #### Creating local DVC configuration file

-Run the following command to establish a DVC project conifugration with 'cvrl_remote' as the remote storage.
+Run the following command to establish a DVC project conifugration with "cvrl_remote" as the remote storage.

 **This step is not needed if using the RAITE data registry.**